 In order to bring a claim for discrimination or retaliation under federal law, a charge of discrimination must be filed with the EEOC within 300 days of the unlawful employment practice.
-42 U.S.C. ' 2000e-5(e)(5).
+42 U.S.C.
+'2000e-5(e)(5).
 The 300 day period begins when the employee knew or should have known of the adverse action.
 Jones v.
 Alcoa, Inc., 339 F.3d 359, 364 (5th Cir.
 2003).
 In order to bring a claim for discrimination or retaliation under state law, a charge of discrimination must be filed with the Texas Workforce Commission (or a partner/referral agency) within 180 days of the unlawful employment practice.
 Tex.
 Labor Code 21.202 (Vernon 2007).

-APPENDIX

-Recognition of employment- at-will exceptions, b ov State, as of Oct.
-1, 2000 1
+${\bf APPENDIX}$ Recognition of employment-at-will exceptions, by State, as of Oct.
+1, 2000 ${\scriptstyle 1}$

-State Public policy Implied-Contract Covenant of Good Faith

-Exce ption Exception And Fair Dealing
+State Public policy Exception Implied-Contract Exception Covenant of Good Faith And Fair Dealing

 Total 43 38 11

 Alabama no yes yes

 Alaska yes yes yes

 Arizona yes yes yes

 Arkansas yes yes no

 California yes yes yes

 Colorado yes yes no

 Connecticut yes yes no

 Delaware yes no yes

 District of Columbia yes yes no

 Florida no no no

 Georgia no no no

 Hawaii yes yes no

 ldaho yes yes yes

 Illinois yes yes no

 Indiana yes no no

 lowa yes yes no

 Kansas yes yes no

 Kentucky yes yes no

 Louisiana no no no

 Maine no yes no

 Maryland yes yes no

 Massachusetts yes no yes

 Michigan yes yes no

 Minnesota yes yes no

 Mississippi yes yes no

 Missouri yes no no

 Montana yes no yes

 Nebraska no yes no

 Nevada yes yes yes

 New Hampshire yes yes no

 New Jersey yes yes no

+New Mexico yes yes no

+New York no yes no